Healthdirect Free Australian health advice you can count on.

 Key facts

-• Aged care helps older Australians with everyday living and other needs.
+• Aged care offers support to older individuals, helping them with daily living and meeting personal needs.

-• There are many different types of aged care services available, and many are government-funded for eligible people.
+• There are many different types of aged care services available — some are government-funded for those who are eligible.

 • Government-funded aged care services include in-home care (care in your home), residential care in aged care (nursing) homes and short-term care such as respite care.